 The RBRbrevio3 C.T.D is the shortest of RBR standard instruments and may be used to derive salinity, density anomaly, and sound velocity.
 When mounted on a stationary subsea vehicle, the pressure sensor can measure high-frequency waves.
 The CFD-optimised conductivity cell is self-flushing and does not require a pump.
 Its silent operation facilitates stealth missions and passive acoustic listening.
-The co-located thermistor improves data accuracy and reduces salinity spikes.
+For profiling applications, the co-located thermistor reduces salinity spiking, thus increasing data accuracy.